bhunkeler/DataScienceCoursera/Statistics/001_Introduction_to_Probability_and_Data/Readme.md

 We consider again the same data displayed previously with the average BMI per age, but this time we will put those data in relation <br>
 to physical exercise.
 We see again two plots one we have seen before.
-The other displays the average excercise performed by the <br>
+The other displays the average exercise performed by the <br>
 population of a certain age.
 <br>